Resilient Code Examples with CodePen

 (Aside: you should see the template for putting this post on the page.
 Fun times.)

 I am generally a fan of copy-pasting, and I would not be averse to leaving it at that.
-But, I still wanted to load the iframe on demand, so I decided that I had to go deeper.
+But, I still wanted to load the iframe on demand, so I decided that I had to dig deeper.

 Loading on-demand